mikaells/RibDif/README.md

 The program generates a new directory named after the genus in question.
 Within that is a summary file and three sub directories.

 The main files of interest for amplicon metataxonomic analysis is the amplicon/ folder.
+The heatmap pdf is the most important one, as it shows which species overlap.

 amplicons/ #files for amplicons